saleor/saleor.io-learn/cli/getting-started.md

+---
+pos: 1
-# Getting Started with Saleor CLI
+title: Getting started with Saleor CLI
+description:
+next:
+  path: /cli/creating-apps/
+---

 Saleor provides you with a quick way to set up the platform for your business client.
 Instead of forking the repository or resorting to the web version you may use the command-line interface (CLI), which gives you a quick access to many actions, like registering an account, logging in or handling your projects and environments from the level of a terminal.